jexniemi/docker-cheat-page/docker-compose-nodejs-react/README.md

   `$ docker-compose up`

-  Navigate to http://localhost:5000/ to see the frontend
+  Navigate to http://localhost:5000/ to see the frontend, click the connection test